ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 		// Feeding the application with predefined products.
 		// In a real-life application, this sort of data would be loaded
 		// from a database.
 To keep this tutorial simple, a few
-		//  hard–coded product definitions will be used. products={[
+		//  hard–coded product definitions will be used instead. products={[
 			{
 				id: 1,